Gloucester–Hartpury

-Gloucester–Hartpury Women's Rugby Football Club are an English women's rugby union club based in Hartpury, Gloucestershire.
+Gloucester–Hartpury Women's Rugby Football Club are an English women's rugby union club based in Gloucester and Hartpury, Gloucestershire.
 They are the unified women's team of Gloucester Rugby and Hartpury University R.F.C.
 They were founded in 2014 and since 2017 they have played in Premiership Women's Rugby.

 History

 2014–2017: Formation & early years

 In 2014, Gloucester Rugby and Hartpury College came together to found a women's team to be run under the jurisdiction of Gloucester Rugby to capitalise upon the popularity of women's rugby in the area.
 Hartpury College already had a women's team competing in the BUCS rugby union leagues.

 In their first year, Gloucester–Hartpury only played friendly matches, some of which were at Gloucester Rugby's home ground Kingsholm Stadium, whilst the Rugby Football Union decided which league to place them in.
 The team started with numbers as low as 4 and grew into a much bigger squad.
 The first captain was Stacy Payne (Hardie) and the vice-captain was Jessica Morgan.
 The team won the Junior Cup in their first season.

 In 2015, the RFU placed them in Women's Championship Midlands 2.
 In their first season they finished second in the league.
 The following season, they were unbeaten.